atrosekta/rust-electrical-wiki/content/industrial.md

 # Industrial

 **What is the industrial system?**
 The industrial system is a series of pipes that can connect many different containers together for the purpose of automating the movement, crafting and smelting of items.
+Have a look at the [Industrial Concepts]( industrialconcepts.html ) section where there are breakdowns of different systems using these components.

 ---